YeriAddict/archiving-tool/README.md

 ➢ archive:
   ▪ “sender_address”: An E-mail address for the expeditor (Note: Gmail is advised)
-  ▪ “password”: Password for the adress above
+  ▪ “password”: Password for the address above
   ▪ “port”: NO CHANGE
   ▪ “smtp_server”: NO CHANGE
   ▪ “receiver_address”: An E-mail address for the receiver (Note: Gmail is advised)